microcks/microcks.io/content/documentation/guides/administration/users.md

 ## Wrap-up

-This guide walks you through the Users Management capabilities that are available on Microcks Web UI.
-We hope you learned how straightforward it is to manage users roles and groups, once your administrator users has the corrent Keycloak **realm-management** client correct roles.
+This guide walks you through the User Management capabilities available on Microcks Web UI.
+We hope you learned how straightforward it is to manage user roles and groups once your administrator users have the current Keycloak **realm-management** client correct roles.

 Feel free to pursue your exploration with [Security Configuration reference](/documentation/references/configuration/security-config) for all the things related to Identity Management or security in general.